pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 (NULL, 'Personal', NULL)
 ```

-…it will use 0 for the "position" column.
+…it will use 0 for the `position` column.

 Sometimes it is not possible to specify a default for a newly added column.
 Suppose in version 1.2
 of your app you add groups for reminders lists.
 This can be expressed as a new field on the